NKI-GCF/XenofilteR/README.md

 ## XenofilteR usage:

-Load the CopywriteR package in R using:
+Load the XenofilteR package in R using:

     > library("XenofilteR")